Summer Leadership Programs (SLPs) are an enriching part of the accounting recruitment

 Do I have to pay to attend the SLPs?

 No, SLPs are meant to be a "treat" for a select group of recruits, and are therefore all-expenses paid.
 Since an overnight is involved, the firm will pay for a hotel room as well as meals.
-Firms will also cover your travel costs, whether it's an airline ticket or fuel reimbursement.
+They will also cover your travel costs, whether it's an airline ticket or fuel reimbursement.

 What is the application process for SLPs?
 How many should I apply for?